 Furthermore, they can provide these services under a Conditional Fee Agreement (CFA), which means:

 If the claim is successful, your solicitor can take a success fee from your compensation.
-A success fee is a small percentage that is capped by law to ensure that you receive most of the compensation.
+The success fee referees to the percentage owed to your solicitor.
+It is capped by law to ensure that you receive most of the compensation.

 So, please contact us today to learn more about how to sue a hospital on a No Win No Fee basis.